SaaS Data Residency Risks: Region Boundaries, Tenant Routing, and Data Leaks

 Deployment Complexity

-• separate CI/CD pipelines
+• CI/CD target separation

 Disaster Recovery